Straight from my celiac grandma, this gluten free waffles recipe is the best! Dairy free waffle option.

 How to make gluten free waffles from scratch

 My grandma’s gluten free waffles are really easy to make!
 No whipping egg whites or other funky business makes this a very easy gluten free waffle recipe.

-I can’t whip eggs whites until I’m at least on my second waffle with a half empty mug of coffee.
+I can’t whip eggs whites until I’m at least on my second mug of coffee.